Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Doing business in Kiev – 2007

-During the winter season, characterized by limited sunlight and brief daylight hours, temperatures frequently drop below -10°C.
+During the winter season, marked by limited sunlight and short daylight hours, temperatures often fall below -10°C.

-Although walking around was not particularly enjoyable, I remained persistent to explore the city during my free hours.
+Although walking around was not particularly enjoyable and there were not many things to do, I remained persistent in exploring the city during my free hours.

 From a business perspective, the majority of the meetings proved to be unproductive; a complete waste of time.
 Ukrainian retailers were extended hands of Russian owners or mother companies and they didn’t take main decisions locally.